Alejogb1/job-board/blog-data/systemverilog-typedef-declaration.md

 *  **Beware implicit type conversions:** SystemVerilog allows some implicit conversions between types.
 These conversions can have unexpected results if you are not careful about the bit width and types used.
 Pay special attention to the bit width and sign when making type assignments it will save you a lot of time.
 * **Think of Type abstraction** : Don’t think of typedefs as simply renamings.
 Instead see it as a way to define an interface in a way.
 Like if you are going to use a new type of bus then create an alias name for that bus and use that across the whole module.

-Okay so there you have it.
+ so there you have it.
 A brain dump on typedefs from someone who has been there done that a few times I mean more than a few really like a crazy lot of times.
 If you are looking for more advanced stuff I recommend you go through the *SystemVerilog Language Reference Manual* (LRM) it’s the bible of the SystemVerilog you have to know it if you want to seriously use the language and its all for free you can download it online from IEEE.
 Also *SystemVerilog for Verification* by Chris Spear and Greg Tumbush has a great chapter explaining type definitions.

 And I’ve gotta tell you a little joke I heard last week it wasn't that bad, I swear it was from a senior verification engineer: Why did the SystemVerilog user break up with the bit vector?
 Because they had no common ground and she kept saying she needed more space!
-Okay okay I know bad joke I get it.
+I know bad joke I get it.

 But yeah typedefs are powerful when you know how to use them they are good for readability maintainability and overall code quality of your projects.
 I hope this long answer helps clear things up if you have any more doubts just ask me.